iAM-AMR/iAM.AMR.DOC/source/data_extraction/Data_Extract_Notes.rst

 Add or Edit a Factor Form
 -------------------------

- - always use first match to AM in dropdown
+ - Always use the first match to an antimicrobial in the dropdown
- - removing duplicate AMU will result in both being deleted
+ - Removing duplicate antimicrobials will result in both being deleted
  - Ignore discrepancies in cascading fields
- - Duplicating factors DOES NOT duplicate AMU
+ - Duplicating factors DOES NOT duplicate the AMU field